 Surgical Periodontal Services

 As effective as our office’s preventive services are, some patients require more advanced surgical care.
-As a skilled periodontist for Acton, MA, Dr. Stephen Grossman provides a range of advanced surgical solutions.
-Following a carefully designed treatment plan, he and his team help you craft a healthier, more beautiful smile.
+Our periodontist is able to provide a range of advanced surgical solutions.
+Following a carefully designed treatment plan, he and his team will help you craft a healthier, more beautiful smile.
 Once treatment is complete, you can look forward to seeing improved oral health and overall wellbeing.

 Gum Disease Therapy

 According to some estimates, a majority of U.S. adults struggles with advanced periodontal disease (periodontitis).
 Sometimes these cases can be solved with scaling and root planing or laser periodontal therapy, but in cases where the patient has developed deep pockets around the teeth and gums, surgical intervention may be necessary.
 Surgical care for periodontal therapy involves pocket elimination surgery with or without gum or bone grafting.

 Pocket elimination repairs pockets that are created when patient’s tissue and bone are destroyed by periodontal disease.
 The larger the pockets grow, the greater the space for bacteria to thrive and destroy tissue.
 Pocket elimination is a surgical procedure performed using local anesthetic, the same anesthesia your dentist uses when removing tooth decay.

 Surgical treatment for periodontitis may also involve a gingivectomy or osseous surgery.
 During a gingivectomy, the pocket wall is removed so tartar and calculus can be eliminated from tooth roots.
 The accumulation of bacteria plaque, tartar, and calculus is what causes periodontal disease to become advanced.
 A gingivectomy promotes gingival healing and restoration over time.